deepak786/GroceryStore/README.md

 ## Additional setup

-**Tracking demo:** you will need to setup Google Analytics, Firebase and Flurry accounts to be able to see tracking output.
+**Tracking demo**: you will need to setup Google Analytics, Firebase and Flurry accounts to be able to see tracking output.

-* Google Analytics
-* Firebase Analytics
-* Flurry
+* Google Analytics and Firebase Analytics: [Follow instructions](https://developers.google.com/mobile/add) to get your google-services.json configuration file and add it to the project.
+* Flurry: [follow instructions](https://developer.yahoo.com/flurry/docs/analytics/gettingstarted/android/) to get your key and set it in [TrackingDispatcher](/app/src/main/java/de/czyrux/store/tracking/TrackingDispatcher.java).
-* To see the data being sent by tracking tools you should setup a proxy tool (e.g. Charles or mitmproxy) and add the proper SSL certificate on your test deices
+* To see the data being sent by tracking tools you need to setup a proxy tool (e.g. [Charles](https://www.charlesproxy.com/) or [mitmproxy](https://mitmproxy.org/)) and add the corresponding SSL certificate on your test device.